laravel/docs/migrations.md

     $table->dropForeign('posts_user_id_foreign');

-Or you may pass an array value which will automatically use the conventional constraint name when dropping:
+Or, you may pass an array value which will automatically use the conventional constraint name when dropping:

     $table->dropForeign(['user_id']);